 What’s changed since starting to work here (10 years ago) until now?

-Definitely the size of the company – when we first started it was just me, Marianne and Chris (Chris Walcot, Progressive TSL’s CEO, then along came Alex (Alexandra Taylor, Finance Lead) and very rapidly we have grown into a sizeable company.
+Definitely the size of the company – when we first started it was just me, Marianne and Chris (Chris Walcot, Progressive TSL’s CEO, and then very rapidly we have grown into a sizeable company.
 We are not so big that we lose that personal touch that we have with our clients.
 Over the years, we have developed a ‘Progressive way of doing things’ – which upholds Progressive TSL’s high standards and best practices.

 What do you like to do to relax?